-Eric Klinger-Wilensky is a partner with the Delaware Corporate Counseling Group.
-Eric’s work often involves counseling corporations and special committees in the context of potential transactions, aiding corporations and investors in structuring capital investments, and advising generally on corporate governance issues.
-He also provides corporate-related advice in the context of transaction and governance litigation, and has been involved in a number of key M&A and other corporate opinions issued by the Delaware courts over the past decade.
+Eric counsels corporations and special committees in the context of potential transactions; aids corporations and investors in structuring capital investments; and advises generally on corporate governance issues.
+He also provides corporate-related advice in the context of transaction and governance litigation.

-Eric is an adjunct professor of law at the University of Pennsylvania Law School, where he teaches classes on M&A contract drafting and on Venture Capital, and is on the Board of Trustees of that school’s Institute for Law and Economics.
+Eric is a Lecturer in Law at the University of Pennsylvania Law School, where he teaches classes on M&A contract drafting and venture capital, and serves on the Board of Trustees of the university’s Institute for Law and Economics.
 He also serves on the academic advisory board for Bloomberg Law’s Corporate Transactions product.
-He frequently speaks and writes on emerging issues in Delaware corporate law and serves as a lead editor of the Drexler, Black, and Sparks, Delaware Corporation Law and Practice annual publication.
+He frequently speaks and writes on emerging issues in Delaware corporate law and serves as an editor of the Delaware Corporation Law and Practice annual publication.

 - Chambers USA, America’s Leading Lawyers for Business, Repeatedly listed among leading Delaware corporate M&A attorneys (2016-2018)